Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

-\begin{proof} The proof is quite complex and involves several steps.
-We will assume that $\bE = (d; \btm; \bf m)$ is an overshadowing class with obstruction function $\frac{A + Cz}{\la}$, and then show that $A=0$ and that $C,\la$ must satisfy some contradictory conditions. \MS
+\begin{prop} For sufficiently large $n$, the pre-staircase $\bigl(\bE_k\bigr) : = \bigl(\bE_k(n)\bigr)$ defined in \eqref{eq:seedEx} has no overshadowing class $\bE$. \end{prop} \begin{proof} The proof is quite complex and involves several steps.
+Since as remarked before Proposition~\ref{prop:stair} a maximal overshadowing class is perfect, we will assume that $\bE = (d; \btm; \bf m)$ is a maximal, hence perfect, overshadowing class with obstruction function $\frac{A + Cz}{\la}$, and then show that $A=0$ and that $C,\la$ must satisfy some contradictory conditions. \MS

 \NI {\bf Step 1:} {\it The class $\bE'=\bE(2,1)=(2;1,1,1;W(2,1))$ is an ascending blocking class for all $n$, with $\la' = 1-2\be_n(2+n)$.} \MS